Nyholm/workshop-state-machines/Readme.md

 ### 1. Create an implementation of `StateInterface`

-Review the code in `./src/StateMachine/StateMachine.php`.
-Now try to create a new state that will check if we should send an email to remind a user to add their name.
+Review the code in `./src/StateMachine/StateMachine.php` then try to finish `./src/StateMachine/Step/AddYourName.php` The `AddYourName` state will check if we should send an email to remind a user to add their name.
 If so, send that email with the `MailerService`.
 If not, use `SateMachineInterface::setState()` to move to the next state.

-### 2. Create an implementations of `StateMachineInterface`
+### 2. Continue the implementations of `StateMachineInterface`

 The purpose of our `StateMachineInterface` is to loop over all `StateInterface` until some returns `StateInterface::STOP`.